streetcomplete/StreetComplete/README.md

     * Additional building types
     * Additional path surfaces
     * Specify that a crossing is raised
-    * Anwer non-marked lanes with a count
+    * Answer non-marked lanes with a count
     * Answer "no seating, but not takeaway only"
     * Add wheelchair description when answering wheelchair quest
   * Move the "no cycleway" answer to more accessible position